 Applied Materials (AMAT) Dips More Than Broader Markets: What You Should Know

-Heading into today, shares of the maker of chipmaking equipment had gained 13.3% over the past month, outpacing the Computer and Technology sector's gain of 6.24% and the S&P 500's gain of 3.19% in that time.
+Prior to today's trading, shares of the maker of chipmaking equipment had gained 7.55% over the past month.
+This has outpaced the Computer and Technology sector's gain of 7.13% and the S&P 500's gain of 3.82% in that time.

-AMAT will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect AMAT to post earnings of $1.17 per share.
-This would mark year-over-year growth of 46.25%.
-Meanwhile, our latest consensus estimate is calling for revenue of $4.60 billion, up 22.65% from the prior-year quarter.
+Investors will be hoping for strength from AMAT as it approaches its next earnings release.
+The company is expected to report EPS of $1.17, up 46.25% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $4.60 billion, up 22.65% from the year-ago period.

-Any recent changes to analyst estimates for AMAT should also be noted by investors.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors should also note any recent changes to analyst estimates for AMAT.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate has moved 0.2% higher within the past month.
-AMAT currently has a Zacks Rank of #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.2% higher.
+AMAT is holding a Zacks Rank of #3 (Hold) right now.

-In terms of valuation, AMAT is currently trading at a Forward P/E ratio of 15.7.
-For comparison, its industry has an average Forward P/E of 17.36, which means AMAT is trading at a discount to the group.
+Investors should also note AMAT's current valuation metrics, including its Forward P/E ratio of 15.27.
+For comparison, its industry has an average Forward P/E of 17.16, which means AMAT is trading at a discount to the group.

-We can also see that AMAT currently has a PEG ratio of 1.24.
+Meanwhile, AMAT's PEG ratio is currently 1.21.
 This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Semiconductor Equipment - Wafer Fabrication was holding an average PEG ratio of 1.37 at yesterday's closing price.
+The Semiconductor Equipment - Wafer Fabrication was holding an average PEG ratio of 1.33 at yesterday's closing price.

 You can find more information on all of these metrics, and much more, on Zacks.com.